Data Centers in Cleveland

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Ohio provides tax incentives for significant data center projects, which can include abatements on sales and use tax for equipment.
-These programs make large-scale deployments more financially attractive.
+Tax Advantage For Data Centers Ohio provides significant tax incentives for qualifying data center investments, which can substantially lower the long-term cost of operation.
+These state-level programs make building and operating large-scale facilities more financially viable.

 Natural Disaster Risk